NATIONAL FOLK ORGANIZATION

 Duties of Officers

 Section 1.
-The Officers of the Corporation shall be a President, Vice-president, Secretary and Treasurer, who shall be elected from the membership by the members at the Annual Members’ Conference (but see Section 2).
-The Officers shall hold office for a three-year term and/or until their respective successors are elected.
+The Officers of the Corporation shall be a President, Vice-president, Secretary, Treasurer, and President Elect, who shall be elected from the membership by the members at an annual National Members’ Conference.
+The Officers shall hold office for a three-year term and/or until their respective successors are elected, except for the President Elect (see Section 2).
 The President shall be eligible to serve for only one three-year term in that office.
 The Vice-president and Secretary may serve for two consecutive three year terms, and the Treasurer can serve for any number of terms.
 Where term limits apply, eligibility is restored after one full year’s absence from any particular office.
-If an officer’s term includes a partial term of service, this term will count as a full term for purposes of succession only if it exceeds two years in length.
-Officers shall take office at the close of the Annual Members’ Conference at which they were elected.
+If an officer’s term includes a partial term of service, this term will only count as a full term for purposes of succession if it exceeds two years in length.
+Officers shall take office at the close of the annual National Members’ Conference at which they were elected.
 The Immediate Past-president shall take office upon the completion of his/her last term as President, and shall serve as a Trustee as long as this office is held.

 Section 2.
 A President-elect shall also be elected at the end of a President’s second year in office.
 This person will serve as an apprentice to the President for one year before automatically succeeding to the office of President.
 The President-elect will also serve as a member of the Board of Trustees and the Executive Committee during this one-year term.

 Section 4.
 The Vice-president, in the absence or inability of the President to discharge the duties of the office, shall perform such duties.
-As Chair of the Annual Conference Committee, the Vice-president shall be responsible for the program and logistics of the Annual Members’ Conference.
-Upon completion of the term of office, all files and records related to the Annual Members’ Conference shall be transferred to the new Vice-president.
+As Chair of the annual National Members’ Conference Committee, the Vice-president shall be responsible for the program and logistics of the annual National Members’ Conference.
+Upon completion of the term of office, all files and records related to the annual National Members’ Conference shall be transferred to the new Vice-president.

 Section 5.
 The Secretary shall keep a record of the meetings of the Corporation; be the custodian of the Corporate Articles, Seal and documents, archival material, and keep a record of the meetings of the Board of Trustees.
 Such records shall be transmitted to the successor to the position of Secretary.
 A copy of all records shall be kept for the NFO Archives.